 A metric expression generates the time series.
 It is a comma-delimited list of one or more metric expression statements.
 A metric expression statement is the name of a metric, a metric expression function, or a scalar value, joined by one or more metric expression operators.

-For a list of all the supported metrics, see Cloudera Manager Metrics.
-Also see the FAQ on page 84 which answers questions concerning how to discover metrics and use cases for scalar values.
+See the FAQ on page 98 which answers questions concerning how to discover metrics and use cases for scalar values.

 Metric expressions support the binary operators: +, -, , /.

 Here are some examples of metric expressions: